 - i) The Council has been notified of a number of contractor claims for additional costs incurred on construction contracts.
 The Council disputes the claims, which may be referred for arbitration.
 The Council recognises a contingent liability for potential costs, which may be incurred to resolve this dispute.
-It is not considered practicable at this stage to estimate the financial effect. - Department for Education, it is expected that proposed changes to public service pension schemes will be required, to ensure that surviving same-sex spouses and civil partners receive benefits equivalent to those received by the surviving spouses of opposite-sex marriages.

-Strathclyde Pension Fund's actuary estimates that the potential impact may be in the range of 0.1%-0.2% of gross obligations, which equates to between £1.767m and £3.535m for the Council.
+It is not considered practicable at this stage to estimate the financial effect. - ii) Following two court cases, including Mrs Goodwin v Department for Education, it is expected that proposed changes to public service pension schemes will be required, to ensure that surviving same-sex spouses and civil partners receive benefits equivalent to those received by the surviving spouses of opposite-sex marriages.
+Strathclyde Pension Fund's actuary estimates that the potential impact may be in the range of 0.1%0.2% of gross obligations, which equates to between £1.767m and £3.535m for the Council.
 This estimate is not reflected in the Primary Financial Statements because the trigger event that would require recognition has not yet occurred.